 - Market concentration and specialization risks are common when a player focuses on a specific region or a type of service.
 Containerization and economies of scale in mega-ships have expanded specialization risks, as they assume the availability of large freight volumes.
 In contrast, concentration reduces port of call options.
 With better hinterland access, the traditional markets of many terminals are highly contestable.
 A concentration of a portfolio in a specific market may lead to high returns if economic prospects are better than expected but to negative multiplying effects if economic conditions are even slightly lower than expected.

 - Moral hazard risk.
 Many port terminals are either public or have strong relationships with the public sector since governments and sovereign wealth funds can be stakeholders.
-Several are perceived to be of national strategic interests.
+Several are perceived to be of national strategic interest.
 If they face financial difficulties, they have the opportunity to use their political embeddedness to access public capital or private capital guaranteed by the public sector.
-This can potentially lead to misallocations (“too big to fail”), enabling less performing operators to remain in business and who, otherwise, would have been forced to rationalize their assets.
+This can potentially lead to misallocations (being “too big to fail”), enabling less high performing operators to remain in business who, otherwise, would have been forced to rationalize their assets.
 There is a link between moral hazard risk and political risk.
 Policymakers can have strategic reasons to protect a terminal operator from defaulting, such as maintaining operations at a port judged to be crucial for a national economy.

 B. Port specific risks for terminal operators

 The size of the infrastructure and superstructure for terminal development adds to investment risks.
 To develop a terminal, an operator might have to invest in developing or improving the infrastructure and the superstructure of a terminal, which is capital intensive.
-The larger these infrastructures, the higher the sunk costs into the facility.
+The larger these infrastructures, the higher the sunk costs in the facility.
 The risks associated with port or terminal investments vary depending on the nature of the market and the stage of the development of the port.
 Public actors decide about the terms of a concession, and terminal operators decide to bid and assume responsibilities of terminal operations for a period that commonly exceeds two decades.

 The probability of occurrence of terminal-specific risks relates to the stage of development of the terminal site to be operated by a private actor, which might invest in: